bbauska/W3Cx-3of5/README.md

 <h3 id="ch1-5-5">1.5.5 Examples of Well Structured Documents with Microdata</h3>

-Here, we propose a few links to Web pages that were created by students of previous editions of this course).
+<p>Here, we propose a few links to Web pages that were created by students of previous editions of this course).

 The students had to create a Web page to introduce themselves, with some information including: name, job, employer, location, etc., and of course enrich the page with microdata.
 They also had to follow the best practices concerning the new structural elements, headings, etc.

-Click on these pages and look at the source code...
+Click on these pages and look at the source code...</p>

 <h4>Example #1</h4>